crodriguez1a/audio-repair/project/proposal.md

 ### Problem Statement

 Restoring or repairing audio is challenging for many reasons.
-There are some inherent challenges with working audio including but not limited to:
+There are some inherent challenges working with damaged audio including but not limited to:

 - Isolation of the desired source signal
 - Identifying and removing noise